-Retakes: In accordance with Rio Salado policy and Desert Vista Math Department policy for college credit classes, there are no retakes for any assessments in this course.
+Retakes: There are no retakes for any assessments in this course.

 Makeups: Tests must be taken by the date of the test except in very exceptional circumstances.
 In college, if you know that you cannot attend on a test day, you usually have to make arrangements with the professor to take the test early - please notify me as soon as possible if you know you have to miss a test so we can make arrangements for you to take an alternate version of the test at a different time.